BackupTheBerlios/swiginac-svn/trunk/README.txt

 Proposed road map:

-- tests/check_lst.py, make this work (the same issue as with lsolve) self.assertEqual(g.diag_matrix([x,y]),[[x,0],[0,y]])

-- tests/check_matrices.py, the same
-  self.assertEqual((A*B-(C*2)).evalm(),[[-13,-6],[1,2]])

 - this testsuite doesn't run:

   exam_normalization: xtest_exam_normal2 - factoring out doesn't work

   the "x" in the front prevent "make check" to run them.
 Delete the "x" and fix it.
+Is it a bug in GiNaC, or in swiginac?
+Needs investigating.

 - Solve the Makefile problem, so that it compiles with every python version (>=2.2?) automatically.

 - Play with the code (refactoring)

+Maybe implement these, but maybe not - just an idea:

+- tests/check_lst.py, make this work (the same issue as with lsolve) self.assertEqual(g.diag_matrix([x,y]),[[x,0],[0,y]])

+- tests/check_matrices.py, the same
+  self.assertEqual((A*B-(C*2)).evalm(),[[-13,-6],[1,2]])

 How to contribute: